dominikglandorf/interest-learn/README.md

 # InterestLearn

 Welcome to InterestLearn.
-This tool is built to engage language learners with AI-generated content that matchers their personal interests.
+This tool is built to engage language learners with AI-generated content that matches their personal interests.

 ## License